clcollins/twitterGraph/README.md

+# This repository is archived and will no longer recieve updates.

 # Monitor Your Twitter Stats with a Python script, InfluxDB and Grafana running in Kubernetes or OKD

 ![TwitterGraph data in Grafana](images/twittergraph.png "TwitterGraph data in Grafana")